Azure/azure-powershell/src/ResourceManager/DataMigration/Commands.DataMigration/help/New-AzureRmDataMigrationMongoDbCollectionSetting .md

 ## SYNTAX

 ```
-New-AzureRmDmsMongoDbCollectionSetting -Name <Name> [-TargetRU <TargetRU>] [-CanDelete] [-ShardKeyFields <ShardKeyFields>]
+New-AzureRmDataMigrationMongoDbCollectionSetting -Name <Name> [-TargetRU <TargetRU>] [-CanDelete] [-ShardKeyFields <ShardKeyFields>]
 ```

 ## DESCRIPTION
-The New-AzureRmDmsMongoDbCollectionSetting cmdlet creates the migration setting object that specifies the throughput and delete behavior.
+The New-AzureRmDataMigrationMongoDbCollectionSetting cmdlet creates the migration setting object that specifies the throughput and delete behavior.
 The output the cmdlet is key value pair with name of the collection, and value of the setting.
 The output is used in assembling the database level settings for migration.